Tocal College: Architects and the Emerald Hills project

 Work first commenced on the Emerald Hills project.
 The construction drawings for Emerald Hill are entitled as Ian McKay and Philip Cox, Architects in Association, 68 Blues Point Road, North Sydney and dated January 1963.
 The design incorporated a series of pavilions arranged along a colonnade to form a series of courtyard spaces around the nineteenth century rural residence "Emerald Hills" which was to be restored as the warden's residence.
 Each of the pavilions each utilised low pitched roof forms that reinterpreted forms common in traditional farm buildings particularly skillion roofs that sailed above the lower scale colonnades to provide clerestory skylight.
 A central bell tower provided a focus to the complex and relieving verticality to the long colonnades and low pitched roofscape, with the advantage that it was climbable.
 A limited palette of material was maintained throughout.
 Recycled second-hand bricks were laid in enlarged mortar beds of an ochre colour and the joints struck flush to enhance the sense of solidity, and the roof structure consisted of exposed rough sawn timbers.
 It was an intention that the architecture was to be domestic rather than institutional in character, drawing inspiration from the rural residence on the site.
 Their immediate client for the project was the Reverend Douglas Cole of the Presbyterian Social Services Department.
 Cole maintained a strong interest in ecclesiastical art and architecture as well as the sociological aspects in the rehabilitation of youths in the court system.
 Much discussion and effort was therefore centred on architectural solutions that would promote 'individuality, identity and self-esteem, whilst ensuring that the boys could be part of the college community.
 It was this aspect of the project that keenly interested McKay, and for which he developed a T-arrangement whereby bedroom accommodation was arranged around courtyards, and each room provided sleeping alcoves for three boys arranged around a common space.
 McKay and Cox designed much of the furniture including the refectory dining table and chairs, lighting fittings, and signage.

-The "Emerald Hills" project was awarded the Sir John Sulman Medal for Outstanding Architecture by the Royal Australian Institute of Architects, the year of its completion, 1963.
+The 'Emerald Hills' project was awarded the Sir John Sulman Medal for Outstanding Architecture by the Royal Australian Institute of Architects, the year of its completion, 1963.
 Peter Johnson, one of the jurors, reported in the Sydney Morning Herald as "the achievement of architectural values which derived form a deep concern for people who use the building.
-It fits naturally into the undulating countryside and the simple materials used- here brick and natural timber- show a sincere and unaffected approach to designits character which is unselfconsciously Australian".
-Freeland credited the 1963 award of the Sulman with legitimizing the Sydney School as more than a regional residential style, writing 'Initiated by a small coterie of Sydney architects, the style was impelled into prominence when the Sulman was made to the Presbyterian's Church's Leppington Agricultural College designed by McKay and Cox'.
+It fits naturally into the undulating countryside and the simple materials used — here brick and natural timber — show a sincere and unaffected approach to design its character which is unselfconsciously Australian".
+Freeland credited the 1963 award of the Sulman with legitimising the Sydney School as more than a regional residential style, writing 'Initiated by a small coterie of Sydney architects, the style was impelled into prominence when the Sulman was made to the Presbyterian's Church's Leppington Agricultural College designed by McKay and Cox'.